Acute coronary syndrome is a term used to describe a range of conditions associated with sudden, reduced blood flow to the heart.

 - Computerized tomography (CT) angiogram.
 A CT angiogram uses a specialized X-ray technology that can produce multiple images — cross-sectional 2-D slices — of your heart.
 These images can detect narrowed or blocked coronary arteries.

-Immediate treatment goals are to relieve pain and distress, improve blood flow, and restore heart function as quickly and as best as possible.
 Long-term treatment goals are to improve overall heart function, manage risk factors and lower the risk of a heart attack.
 A combination of drugs and surgical procedures may be used to meet these goals.

 Surgery and other procedures